AdhamSAYED95/E-Commerce-Api/readMe.md

 # Note

-- {{URL}}  is your Local host that runs your application or the server url you upload the project on
+- {{URL}} is your Local host that runs your application for example  http://localhost:8000 or the server url you upload the project on  like this http://my_ecommerce.com

 ## 🔐 Authentication